What is Gamut

 Containerized execution

 Every agent runs in its own sandboxed container.
 The agent can execute code, install packages, read and write files, and run shell commands -- all without direct access to your host machine.
 This keeps your system secure while giving agents the freedom to get work done.
+The agent can't access your computer unless you give it specific access to it.

 Connected accounts

-SuperAgent integrates with dozens of external services through OAuth -- Gmail, Slack, GitHub, Linear, Salesforce, Google Drive, and many more.
+Gamut integrates with dozens of external services through OAuth -- Gmail, Slack, GitHub, Linear, Salesforce, Google Drive, and many more.
 You connect an account once, and any agent you authorize can use it.
 API calls are proxied outside the container, so agents never see your OAuth tokens.
 You get an audit trail of every action taken on your behalf.

 Browser automation